 - Microsoft Azure is Catching Up with AWS

-- Microsoft reported that its Intelligent Cloud division grew 11% to $6.8 billion, and the Commercial Cloud division has an annualized run rate of $15.2 billion.
+- Microsoft reported that its Intelligent Cloud division grew 11% to $6.8 billion, and that the Commercial Cloud division has a annualized run rate of $15.2 billion.
+These reported earnings only met analyst expectations, and therefore the stock fell by nearly 2 percent within hours.

 So is Azure bigger than AWS?